Glyn Simon: Criticism

 Simon's public interventions include his vigorous stance at the time of the Aberfan disaster (1966).
 His interview with the BBC reporter Vincent Kane was notable as was his visit to the imprisoned language campaigner Dafydd Iwan (1970).
 Another television debate engaged Simon in eirenic debate with Sir Bernard Lovell of the Jodrell Bank Observatory.
 Key issues which engaged his attention included apartheid (there was a notable altercation with the Glamorgan captain Wilf Wooller over a visiting South African cricket team) and nuclear disarmament.

-Simon's remarks concerning the way bishops were elected in the Church in Wales earned him criticism from Carl Witton-Davies and a satire in the Western Mail in 1961 by the writer and broadcaster Aneurin Talfan Davies.
+Simon's remarks concerning the way bishops were elected in the Church in Wales earned him criticism from Carl Witton-Davies and a satire in the Western Mail in 1961 by the writer and broadcaster Aneirin Talfan Davies.
 Relations became tense with the then archbishop, the English-born Edwin Morris, whose suitability to fill the Archbishopric Simon had questioned on the grounds that Morris was a monoglot English speaker and could not communicate in Welsh.
 At an earlier date Simon had criticised the ceremonial attached to the Gorsedd of Bards, remarking that the robes of the Archdruid seemed to be approximating those worn by the Archbishop.

 Pastorally Simon had excellent communication skills with children but was somewhat less at ease with adolescents.
 His forthright expression commended itself however to university students and gained him considerable popularity (see Rowan Williams in "Sources").